-This worksheet has been put together for undergraduate students to figure out how much they’ll need to pay for a year at MIT, how much for other expenses, and how that stacks up against income from jobs, financial aid, and family or caregiver contributions.
+We’ve put together this worksheet for you to figure out how much you’ll need for a year at MIT.
+It will also help you get a sense of how much you might need for other expenses, and how that stacks up against income from a student job, your financial aid, and/or family contributions.

 Before you begin, make sure you have a few items on hand:

 - A list of your estimated personal expenses (but you can make a “guesstimate” as you go along)

 - A list of your personal resources, such as savings and estimated earnings

 - Your financial aid award information, if you have an award (accessed through the Admissions portal)